When should I take the ACT or SAT?

 Will College Prep’s SAT course prepare me for the PSAT?

 Yes!
 The PSAT is a shorter version of the SAT and doesn’t have a written essay component.
-The rest of the questions on the PSAT are just like those on the SAT, so the SAT Mastermind will help you address the subject matter, test strategies, question types, and overall approach.
+The rest of the questions on the PSAT are just like those on the SAT, so our SAT programs will help you address the subject matter, test strategies, question types, and overall approach.

 How do colleges look at my scores when I take the ACT or SAT more than once?